Sheets To Labels

 • very long text that may not fit on small labels

-Clean Google Sheets data before creating Avery labels
+Clean Google Sheets data before creating compatible labels

-Avery product numbers describe a physical sheet layout.
-The most common mailing-label layout in the United States is Avery 5160, but it is not the right choice for every package.
+Template product numbers describe a physical sheet layout.
+The most common mailing-label layout in the United States is the Avery® 5160® Address Labels layout, but it is not the right choice for every package.

 Choose the template that matches your physical label stock: